DantSu/php-image-editor/README.md

 PHP library to easily edit image with GD extension.
 Resize, crop, merge, draw, and many more options !

+## ✨ Supporting

+⭐ Star this repository to support this project.
+You will contribute to increase the visibility of this library 🙂

 ## Installation

 Install this library easily with composer :